hpssjellis/neuro-ml/mlsysbookAI/README.md

-# The mlsysbook.ai by Vijay Redi and training 1 million AI Engineers by 2030
+# The mlsysbook.ai by Vijay Janapa Reddi to Train 1 million AI Engineers by 2030

 https://mlsysbook.ai/